 Indicates whether the virtual machine is powered on or powered off.

 Indicates whether the virtual machine is considered to be in the idle state based on the configured idle virtual machine metric.

 |Idle VM Percentage

 Calculated threshold of the idle virtual machine percentage based on the configured reclaimable wasted space policy.

 Name of the host on which the virtual machine is running.

-Name of the VMware Adapter as it is configured in vRealize Operations Manager.
+Name of the VMware Adapter as it is configured in VMware Aria Operations.
 The adapter manages the communication with the vCenter Server instance.

 After you click OK, the next dialog box provides the task ID and a link to the task list.